 Long-tail Keywords

-Specific, multi-word search phrases with lower volume but higher intent and less competition than broad keywords.
+Specific, multi-word search phrases with lower volume but higher intent and less competition, making them easier to rank for and more likely to convert.

 Definition